 Debt advice and resolving arrears are key to homelessness prevention.

 We will suport the Making Money Count (MMC) web resource, which will help publicise our lettings vehicle and new ‘rent solutions’ service.
-Making Money Count already provides employment links, a directory of services, links with the Local Assistance Scheme and sources of support and advice.
-Other tools like Building Better Opportunities, Cambridgeshire’s care and support directory and Guide to Housing will also contribute.
+Making Money Count already provides employment links, a directory of services and links with the Cambridgeshire Local Assistance Scheme.
+Other projects Building Better Opportunities, Cambridgeshire’s care and support directory and our Guide to Housing will also contribute.
 Through all these we aim to:

 - Expand our web resource to help residents and partner agencies

-- Introduce a new integrated budgeting application for the Building Better Opportunities website.
+- Introduce a new integrated budgeting application for the Building Better Opportunities website - please also see this page about budgeting

 - Help people avoid homelessness using web resources and by building better inter-agency knowledge, referrals and links.